Hair Types 101: How to Identify Yours

 Type 4C: Tighter zig-zag coils

-But keep in mind that this framework is a general guideline.
-Not only is our population more diverse now than it was 20 years ago, which means more combinations of hair types, but the chart also doesn’t take into account other important hair factors like porosity, color, strand length, where you live and your age, since hair gets drier as you get older.
+The hair type chart is a great way to help identify your hair type as well as the best ways to take care of it.
+But, it’s also important to keep in mind that this framework is only a general guideline.
+Not only is our population more diverse now than it was 20 years ago, which means more combinations of hair types, but the chart also doesn’t take into account other important hair factors like porosity, color, strand length, where you live, and your age.
+All of these factors and more can have an effect on the texture, density, and quality of your hair.

-That’s why Prose was created—to address haircare with specific solutions that make sense for your unique type.
-The hair type chart is a great starting point, but ultimately embracing your hair’s individuality and tailoring the ingredients, routine and products that make sense for you are what will help make your strands thrive.
+The hair type chart is a great starting point but, ultimately, embracing your hair’s individuality and tailoring the ingredients, routine and products that make sense for you are what will help make your strands thrive.
+So, whether you’re looking for a custom shampoo, a custom conditioner, or a whole new hair care routine designed specifically for you.